-For some reason I have always associated Yellow Moong Dal with sickness.
+For some reason, I have always associated Yellow Moong Dal with comfort.
 Maybe it is because my mother always made it for me when I was sick.
 And somehow that feeling has always stayed with me.
 I have always instinctively found myself reaching out for the jar of Moong Dal when I am under the weather and need some comfort.

 But I guess as I have grown older and my taste buds have evolved I have learned to appreciate this unadorned jewel in my pantry in different ways.
 And when we talk about making Dals in the Indian way, we cannot imagine Dal without Ghee.
 Because we all know that Ghee makes everything look beautiful.
 Even a sickly plain Dal like Moong.

 This recipe is super simple and all you need is a simple Tadka/Tempering to jazz it up.
 Serve it on plain rice with a poppadom and pickle and you will really find it comforting.